sdmans/mtg-remake/readme.md

-# agic the Gathering Collection Application:
+# Magic the Gathering Collection Application:
 ## Project Description
-__ A Magic the Gathering application where you can view, store and trade cards between users.
-It will involve using the Magic: The Gathering API to retrieve information on the different cards in the game. __
+__A Magic the Gathering application where you can view, store and trade cards between users.
+It will involve using the Magic: The Gathering API to retrieve information on the different cards in the game.__

 ### 3 Main Features